Law enforcement unions push Washington ballot initiative to regulate protests, protect police jobs

 Protests in Seattle have drawn national attention and become a political football reflecting the nation’s deep ideological chasm.
 Some demonstrations here have been marred by episodic vandalism, looting and property destruction, as well as heavy-handed police responses that have spurred multiple misconduct complaints, legal claims and lawsuits.

 Seattle police largely abandoned the East Precinct on Capitol Hill in June while protesters occupied and declared a six-block autonomous zone.
 At least four shootings occurred before police reoccupied the precinct and the city disbanded the zone.
-Amid the protests, the City Council also adopted deep budget cuts to the police department and Chief Carmen Best suddenly retired.
+Amid the protests, the City Council also adopted budget cuts to the police department and Chief Carmen Best suddenly retired.

 Team Blue – Washington recently filed paperwork as an initiative campaign committee with the state’s Public Disclosure Commission, records show.